nanjalaruth/PRS-Analysis-Nextflow-Pipeline/README.md

 |94326      |94326         |0.9|
 |94097      |94097         |0.8|

-b.PGS score ids (Copy and paste from PGS catalogue in this format)
+b.PGS score ids (Copy and paste from PGS catalogue in this format).
+The file should have no header, just the IDS.
 ||
 |-----------|
 |PGS003940|